adam-dej/adam-dej.github.io/_posts/2015-07-10-olinuxino-btrfs-root-hdd.md

 warns about this: **Warning: As of 4.0 kernels this feature is not much used or well tested anymore, and there have been some reports that the conversion doesn't work reliably.
-Feel free to try it out, but make sure you have backups** Uh, that's not something I would rely on when it comes to a root of a server.
+Feel free to try it out, but make sure you have backups** .
+Uh, that's not something I would rely on when it comes to a root of a server.

-Option I've chosen is to install Arch Linux ARM from scratch, in the same way Arch Linux is installed on desktops.
-That means we will prepare an installation medium on a SD card, boot it and install arch to HDD from it.
+I've chosen  to install Arch Linux ARM from scratch, in the same way Arch Linux is installed on desktops.
+That means we will prepare an installation medium on a SD card, boot it and install arch to HDD from it, therefore avoid all those problems.

 Installing the system
 ---------------------